0.0

 00.0 ℃

-Today's UV index in Santa Barbara, United States will be up to 4.9, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Santa Barbara, United States will be up to 6, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 Santa Barbara, California enjoys a Mediterranean-style climate with mild winters and warm summers.
 The UV index is moderate, averaging around 6-7 during the peak summer months, making it essential to be mindful of the sun's strength.